mbradds/pipeline-profiles/readme.md

 - Add method in EventTrend to include a gap when there are no events in recent years.
 - Fix some of the dynamic french text based on feedback from translation.
 - Standardize the number and date format methods.
 There are methods for this in `src/modules/langEnglish.js` but there are still instances of Highcharts.numberFormat scattered in the code.
+- The radio button functionality has changed for incidents.
+Try to get rid of the "click" methods, or only apply click if not checked.
+There might be some data processing going down behind the scenes that isnt needed when switching from map to trends.
+Take a look at crude-runs units radio.